New Policies (Song dynasty): Three college law

-The three college law (sanshefa; 三舍法), also called the Three Hall system, regulated the education of future officials in the Taixue (National University).
+The three college law, also called the Three Hall system, regulated the education of future officials in the Taixue (National University).
 It divided the Taixue into three colleges.
 Students first attended the Outer College, then the Inner College, and finally the Superior College.
 One of the aims of the three-colleges was to provide a more balanced education for students and to de-emphasize Confucian learning.
 Students were taught in only one of the Confucian classics, depending on the college, as well as arithmetics and medicine.
 Students of the Outer College who passed a public and institutional examination were allowed to enter the Inner College.
 At the Inner College there were two exams over a two-year period on which the students were graded.
 Those who achieved the superior grade on both exams were directly appointed to office equal to that of a metropolitan exam graduate.
 Those who achieved an excellent grade on one exam but slightly worse on the other could still be considered for promotion, and having a good grade in one exam but mediocre in another still awarded merit equal to that of a provincial exam graduate.

 In 1104, the prefectural examinations were abolished in favor of the three-colleges system, which required each prefecture to send an annual quota of students to the Taixue.
 This drew criticism from some officials who claimed that the new system benefited the rich and young, and was less fair because the relatives of officials could enroll without being examined for their skills.
 In 1121, the local three-college system was abolished but retained at the national level.

 In ancient times, the method for selecting officials depended essentially on schools, which unified people’s morality from above and cultivated customs among the people from below.
 Talented people could apply their knowledge to state affairs.
 Yet after the beneficence of the sage-kings was exhausted, the way of teaching no longer followed these fundamental principles.
 Even though literati possessed talent, they had yet to be perfected since they lacked support from teachers and friends in schools.
 This is a matter of great concern.
 Now we wish to revive the ancient institutions and rectify the misdeeds, though it is worried that we do not have a gradual reform plan.
 The rhyming-couplets and parallel-phrasing style of essay should firstly be eliminated so that students can concentrate on the meanings of the Confucian Classics.
 In the meantime the court should build schools, after which we can deliberate the ways to restore the methods of education and selection under the Three Dynasties.
 When education is made universal, we shall have approached the goal of restoring antiquity.